 The District also is authorized by statute to engage in fire-fighting activities, including the issuing of bonds payable from taxes for such purpose.
 Before the District could issue fire-fighting bonds payable from taxes, the following actions would be required: (a) authorization of a detailed master plan and bonds for such purpose by the qualified voters in the District; (b) approval of the master plan and issuance of bonds by the Commission; and (c) approval of bonds by the Attorney General of Texas.
 The District does not provide fire protection service.
 Issuance of bonds for fire-fighting activities could dilute the investment security for the Bonds.
 Although the District has not considered calling a bond authorization election, the District has entered into an Interlocal Agreement with Fort Bend Emergency Services District No. 2 ("ESD 2") to provide fire protection service to the Falcon Landing Subdivision within the District.
-The District has called an election to be held on May 1, 2021 for the approval of a Fire Protection Plan and said Interlocal Agreement.
-By entering into said Interlocal Agreement, subject to the successful passage of said election, the District has contracted with ESD 2 to provide the same fire protection services to Falcon Landing that the other properties in the District in Fort Bend County receive from ESD 2 at the same rate, which is currently \$0.10 per \$100 of assessed valuation of taxable property in the area being served.
+At an election held on May 1, 2021 the District's voters approved a Fire Protection Plan and said Interlocal Agreement.
+By entering into said Interlocal Agreement, the District has contracted with ESD 2 to provide the same fire protection services to Falcon Landing that the other properties in the District in Fort Bend County receive from ESD 2 at the same rate, which is currently \$0.10 per \$100 of assessed valuation of taxable property in the area being served.
 Such other properties are within the boundaries of ESD 2.
 The District intends to make payments to ESD 2 from revenues collected from the property owners in Falcon Landing.